degski/Mado/README.md

     ABOUT SUSAN
     -----------
-    SUSAN is a quick and subtle board game for two players.
+    SUSAN is a quick and subtle Board game for two players.
 It was invented by Stephen Linhart (that's me) in 1991.
-In addition to the traditional board game, SUSAN is also available as a computer game for Macintosh.
+In addition to the traditional Board game, SUSAN is also available as a computer game for Macintosh.
 You can get the Macintosh version on AOL or GEnie, or from the info-mac ftp site at sumex-aim.stanford.edu on the Internet.
 The Macintosh version of SUSAN